bitshifter/bitshifter.github.io/_posts/2020-04-12-mathbench-build-timings.md

 With all of that out of the way, I think that making the optional features of `glam` not default features was a good choice.
 As I've discussed above turning off default features has not always been an easy thing to do.
-I think having them off by default and documenting how they can be enabled might be a better approach for the majority of users.
+I think having them off by default and documenting what features are available and how they can be enabled might be a better approach for the majority of users.

 # Fair benchmarks